tadorfer/protlearn/README.md

 #### `viz_ngram`

-This function returns a bar plot displaying the frequency of the selected ngram composition (di-, tri-, or quadpeptide) of the sequence (in descending order).
+This function returns a bar plot displaying the frequency of the selected ngram composition (di-, tri-, or quadpeptide) of the sequence data (in descending order).

 <b>Example:</b>